 Why use the FA administration page?

 The FA administration page is used primarily to enter threshold and rule values.
 Administrators or supervisors choose what rules and thresholds apply to each agent, team, or group (also called nodes) in the monitoring hierarchy, and enable or disable the threshold or rules for each.
-Based on the configured rules and thresholds, appropriate alerts display on the Frontline Advisor dashboard.
+Based on the configured rules and thresholds, appropriate alerts display in the Frontline Advisor and Agent Advisor dashboards.

 Thresholds and rules continuously evaluate metrics, issue alerts, and help to focus the attention of supervisors on the most important issues affecting their agents’ performance and behavior.
 Each threshold checks one measured value at a point in time and triggers when the value falls within a preset range.
 Rules add another layer of sophistication by calling trigger functions that do more than simple range checking at points in time.
 Rules can count events throughout an interval of time, which allows them to trigger on the frequency of events.

 When a threshold is exceeded, the triggered threshold changes the color of the appropriate table cell on the dashboard.
 When a rule is triggered, the rule creates an alert and posts it to the FA dashboard.
 The status is visually represented: red indicates an active rule alert.

 Threshold violations are visible at all levels of the hierarchy, not just at the agent levels.
 The actual violation at the agent level is highlighted in a solid color, and the rolled-up violation at the group level is highlighted in a shaded color.
 Rule alerts roll up through all levels of the hierarchy; the value that rolls up is the count of active alerts.

 The Figure, "Alerts and Violations on the FA Dashboard", shows the alerts and thresholds in the Hierarchy pane of the FA dashboard.

 System administrators use the FA administration page to perform initial FA system-level configuration such as specifying general settings for the FA dashboard.